 Understanding Your LP59 Notice

-We previously sent you a notice of levy to collect money from the taxpayer named in the notice, but received no response, or an explanation of why you haven’t sent it.
+This notice tells you we previously sent you a notice of levy to collect money from the taxpayer named in the notice, but did not receive a response or an explanation of why you haven’t sent it.

 - If you previously responded, complete the information and mail it to us in the enclosed envelope.

-- You are legally responsible for responding to the levy and must send us the amount you owe the taxpayers, not to exceed the amount on the levy.
+- You are legally responsible for responding to the levy and must send us the amount you owe the taxpayers, not exceeding the amount on the levy.

-- Respond by correspondence or call the number provided in the notice.
-The person who answers will be able to assist you.
+- Respond by correspondence or call the number listed in the notice.
+The person who answers can assist you.

 - Keep this notice in your permanent records.

 Answers to common questions

 What happens if I don't respond to the levy?